mendix/docs/content/en/docs/refguide/modeling/integration/consumed-rest-services/server-side-paging.md

 ## 6 Adding Server-Side Sorting Support to the Microflow Data Source

-Now you have service-side paging for your data grid.
+Now, you have service-side paging for your data grid.
 Next, add server-side sorting to it.

 Clicking the header on the data grid in the client will update the **Paging** entity by setting the attribute **SortAttribute** to the attribute which is associated to the header you clicked, and the **SortAscending** is set to **true** for ascending and **false** for a descending sort order.